eohjelle/MCTS-playground/README.md

 #todo

 - [ ] OpenSpiel integration
-  - [ ] Change get_reward to rewards to be more compatible with openSpiel's state?
+  - [x] Change get_reward to rewards to be more compatible with openSpiel's state?
 In fact, rearrange it so that OpenSpiel's state satisfies the protocol?
+  - [x] Implement wrapper for OpenSpiel states
+  - [ ] Implement wrapper for OpenSpiel algorithms (to be used in conjunction with OpenSpiel game states)
 - [ ] Use absl.flags in training scripts
-- [ ] "Actor" based training for separate playing and training threads
+- [x] "Actor" based training for separate playing and training threads
 - [ ] Finish and test Dirichlet implementation
 - [ ] Documentation
 - [ ] Cleanup and organization; adhere to Google Python style guidelines
+- [ ] Add test suite for tensor mapping and training adapter implementations
+- [x] Isolate game simulation logic (generate trajectory and benchmark)
+- [x] Replace print statements with proper logging
+- [ ] Separate the notion of states from observations for imperfect information games.
+  - Should observations be a property of State?
+  - Which classes should be modified?
+TensorMapping (encode states become encode observations), what about TrainingExample and TrajectoryStep?
+Should reward be absorbed into the observation?
+- [ ] Enable parallelizable TreeSearch?
+Run processes in parallel.
+Instead of evaluating nodes, add them to a queue.
+Once the queue is large enough, do a "batch_evaluate" and return results to subprocesses.

 # MCTS Playground